In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Stripe offers a mobile SDK to accept payments, whether you have an Android app, iOS app, or just using a mobile website.

-There is no need to change the back end of your system at all since the Android, and iOS SDK allows you to collect credit card information without any sensitive data getting into the servers.
+There is no need to change your system’s back end since the Android and iOS SDKs allow you to collect credit card information without exposing sensitive data to the servers.

-You can also build a complete checkout flow using the Stripe SDK from mobile sites and customize all the colors and fonts to match how your website looks.
+You can also build a complete checkout flow using the Stripe SDK from mobile sites and customize the colors and fonts to match the look of your website.

 Payment Processing

-Stripe uses a dynamic payments API that applies the smart authentication logic.
-This helps in maximizing conversations while minimizing any form of disruptions to the user experience.
+Stripe uses a dynamic payments API that applies smart authentication logic.
+This helps maximize conversations while minimizing disruptions to the user experience.

-The advantage of using Stripes in the payment processing is that it supports the latest authentication protocols and embeds the authentication flow in the checkout to keep the customers moving through the process.
+The advantage of using Stripes for payment processing is that it supports the latest authentication protocols and embeds the authentication flow in the checkout to keep customers moving through the process.

 There is also a pre-authorization layer in Stripe that connects to major credit card networks.
-You can also incorporate directly with the rest of the networks to optimize routing paths and to reduce dormancy in the transactions.
+You can incorporate directly with the rest of the networks to optimize routing paths and reduce transaction dormancy.

 Fraud and dispute handling

-Any company that can handle fraudulent activities and handle disputes well, always ends up a successful company.
-In the event of a credit card dispute Stripe helps you in managing the risk and effectively fighting fraud.
+Any company that can handle fraudulent activities and disputes well always succeeds.
+In the event of a credit card dispute, Stripe helps you manage the risk and effectively fight fraud.

 This also applies if the credit card is new to your business.
-This is because the credit card might have been seen on the Stripe network before.
+The credit card might have been seen on the Stripe network before.

-A machine learning system, known as Stripe Radar, is a system that integrates well with your payments.
-It helps in the mitigation of fraud, provides transparent risk scores, real-time fraud insights and supports trust and block lists.
+A machine learning system known as Stripe Radar integrates well with your payments.
+It helps mitigate fraud, provides transparent risk scores and real-time fraud insights, and supports trust and block lists.

-Additionally Stripe also reduces the risk of fraudulent activities and chargebacks by adding layer of authentication that protects you from liability from fraudulent card payments.
+Additionally, Stripe reduces the risk of fraudulent activities and chargebacks by adding a layer of authentication that protects you from liability for fraudulent card payments.

-Moreover, the dynamic 3D secure, applies authentication only to transactions or high risk or any payments that require approval due to the regulation.
+Moreover, dynamic 3D secure authentication applies only to high-risk transactions or payments that require approval due to regulation.

-During the problem handling process, Stripe’s automated process works directly with networks that support credit card to help in submitting the best possible evidence in your favor.
+During the problem-handling process, Stripe’s automated process works directly with networks that support credit cards to help you submit the best possible evidence in your favor.

 Settling and reconciliation of accounts

-This is because Stripe’s API and Dashboard provide a real-time information about charges, fees, refunds and even transfers.
+Stripe’s API and Dashboard provide real-time information about charges, fees, refunds, and transfers.

-This means that you can directly create financial reports using Stripe data, instead of having to compile multiple reports from different merchant account providers.
+This means you can directly create financial reports using Stripe data instead of compiling multiple reports from different merchant account providers.

 Consequently, Stripe also tags every deposit with a transfer report that gives details of the exact transactions and fees, simplifying how you reconcile your transactions.

-Stripe is inclusive of the built-in reporting features, which help you create your reports through the API.
+Stripe includes built-in reporting features, which help you create your reports through the API.

-All you have to do is automatically sync your Stripe data with your respective accounting ledger or use the Stripe data to export information about refunds, payments and fees.
+You can automatically sync your Stripe data with your respective accounting ledger or use the Stripe data to export information about refunds, payments, and fees.

 Getting Payouts